 Join a North Carolina Private Investigator Association

 Once you have a license, we recommend joining the North Carolina State Private Investigator Association.
 The North Carolina Association of Private Investigators, Inc. was chartered in 1987 and is the oldest association of Private Investigators in the state.
 Visit the website for more information about the organization and learn how to become a member.
 Also, you’ll find news articles, newsletters, and details of upcoming events and conferences in the area.

 If you’re looking for a job, view our list of North Carolina Private Investigators.
 The list will help you find existing private investigators and investigation agencies to contact.

 - Training Resources – Improve your chances of getting licensed by completing a private investigator degree program, training course, or home study course.
 Learn what options are available to get the private investigation knowledge necessary to get licensed.

 Questions and Comments

-If you have any additional questions about how to get a private investigator license in the state of North Carolina, please post a message below.
+If you have any additional questions about getting a private investigator license in North Carolina, please post a message below.